 While the movement of the tourbillon cage, balance wheel and escapement will catch your attention – surprisingly – the tourbillon is not what everyone was talking about.
 Instead, it seemed everyone’s attention was focused on the beautiful see-through blue spinel bridges (“spinels” are gemstones).
 On the dial, there are three bridges: one for the power barrel, one for the center pinion and one for the tourbillon mechanism.

 All three with a gold setting in the center and 2-flat-head screws securing them to the dial.
 Each mechanism exposed through a cut-out on the dial and perfectly visible through each translucent bridge.
 The exposed parts are polished and the surfaces are hand circular-grained.
-The result: a dial that is visually striking.
+The result: a visually striking dial.
 Pure eye candy.

-Titanium bracelet, central links with horizontal satin-brushed finish and H-shaped external links with vertical satin-brushed finish.
+Titanium bracelet, central links with a horizontal satin-brushed finish and H-shaped external links with a vertical satin-brushed finish.
 Folding titanium clasp with GP logo engraved.
 Numbered, limited edition of 10 pieces.

 The Laureato Tourbillon 3 Bridges is contemporary, with the typical sophistication and elegance of classical Girard-Perregaux timepiece.
 (Ref.
 99071-27-001-21A) The retail price is $195,000